 - (A) Members who take the actual holiday off, as specified in Section 26.1, will be charged eight (8) hours of holiday when they are scheduled for a ten (10) hour day. - (B) Members may continue to take a holiday off any day after said holiday until the end of the year.
-Members will use the holiday leave form, marking said form for eight (8) hours, when they are scheduled for a ten (10) hour day. - (C) Members will not be required to supplement their holiday time off with any other type of leave.
+Members will submit for eight (8) hours of holiday leave, when they are scheduled for a ten (10) hour day. - (C) Members will not be required to supplement their holiday time off with any other type of leave.

-26.10 Application to Step A Members in the Academy.
+26.10 Application to Step A and Step D Members in the Academy.

-New employees in the Training Academy who are paid at Step A of the Police Pay Plan shall be assigned to a forty (40) hour workweek.
+New employees in the Training Academy who are paid at Step A or Step D of the Police Pay Plan shall be assigned to a forty (40) hour workweek.
 Should a day celebrated as one of the above-named paid holidays, other than the employee's birthday, fall on such employee's normal workweek, such employee shall not work on said holiday, shall receive no additional pay for said holiday, but shall be paid eight (8) hours pay for said workday as though the employee worked it.
 If an employee's birthday falls on a normal workday at the Training Academy, the employee shall work that day but shall receive eight (8) hours holiday pay for such birthday as part of the lump sum annual holiday payment the member is to receive (or may receive another day off as Holiday Leave in lieu of such payment).
-Should a holiday be celebrated on other than such employee's normal workweek while in the Academy, such employee shall not work said holiday but shall receive eight (8) hours holiday pay for any such holiday as part of the lump sum annual holiday payment the employee is to receive (or may receive another day off as Holiday but shall receive eight (8) hours holiday pay for any such holiday as part of the lump sum annual holiday payment the employee is to receive (or may receive another day off as Holiday but shall receive eight (8) hours holiday pay for any such holiday as part of the lump sum annual holiday payment the employee is to receive (or may receive another day off as Holiday but shall receive eight (8) hours holiday pay for any such holiday as part of the lump sum annual holiday payment the employee is to receive (or may receive another day off as Holiday but shall receive eight (8) hours holiday pay for any such holiday as part of the lump sum annual holiday payment the employee is to receive (or may receive another day off as Holiday Leave in lieu of such payment).
+Should a holiday be celebrated on other than such employee's normal workweek while in the Academy, such employee shall not work said holiday but shall receive eight (8) hours holiday pay for any such holiday as part of the lump sum annual holiday payment the employee is to receive (or may receive another day off as Holiday Leave in lieu of such payment).